nicocaparas/nba-cards-inventory/README.md

 A full-stack web application to manage, track, and monitor your NBA trading card collection.

+> **Note:**
+> Currently, the main branch includes only code relevant for the eBay application submission.
+> Additional features like the eBay Finding API, web scraping, and Marketplace API integrations are stored in separate feature branches and will be merged as needed.

 ## 🚀 Features
 - Add new cards with player name, year, brand, variant, grading info, and price.
 - Edit and delete cards in your collection.